 We have recently gone through a rebrand, and as a result, some of our business data is now outdated.
 I noticed an inconsistency in your data [insert link to directory profile].

 Unfortunately we no longer have logins for this profile, and thus we were hoping you might be able to update it for us.

 Please let me know once you have made the corrections.

 [insert client business name]

-- Either use a contact page finding tool like that of LRT or Citation Labs (haven’t personally tried either) or b) manually visit each web page and track one down.
+- Manually visit each web page and track one down.
 If I had more time, I would build one (after researching if one exists) that retrieves the contact form URL, and then submits to it, including answering any Captcha info.
 Be sure as you are submitting to these that you are making note of which you contacted and when.
 You might even use Boomerang to help with scheduling follow ups.
-Finally, we are currently experimenting using Buzzstream, which looks promising for automating some of this tedious work.

 - If you cannot find a contact email, or contact form, I would suggest following the these steps in this order to retrieve said info: